abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

-The present moment is the place where we can recognize: there is the content of experience; there is something in the content that we find appealing—something that tempts us to make it our own; and there is a desire compelling us to grab onto that content.
+The present moment is the place where we can recognize: there is the content of experience; there is something in the content that we find appealing---something that tempts us to make it our own; and there is a desire compelling us to grab onto that content.
 When we're connected to our present-moment experience in this way, there is the wisdom that tells us, *I know this process of content-appeal-desire-compulsion is